373d Strategic Missile Squadron: Bomber operations

-Intercontinental ballistic missile squadron
+Intercontinental ballistic missile operations

-In 1962, the squadron was reactivated and redesignated as the 373d Strategic Missile Squadron, a Strategic Air Command (SAC) LGM-25C Titan II intercontinental ballistic missile strategic missile squadron.
+In 1962, the squadron was reactivated and redesignated as the 373d Strategic Missile Squadron, a SAC LGM-25C Titan II intercontinental ballistic missile strategic missile squadron.
 It operated nine Titan II underground silos whose construction began in 1960; the first site (373-5) was operationally ready on 15 June 1963.
 The 9 missile silos controlled by the 373d Strategic Missile Squadron remained on alert for over 20 years during the Cold War.
-On 8 August 1965, at launch site 373-4, 53 contractor workers died in a flash fire while installing modifications to the launch silo.
+On 8 August 1965, at launch site 373-4, 53 contractor workers died in a flash fire while installing modifications to the launch silo, which had been originally built to house a Titan I missile.
 The cause of the accident was believed to be a rupture in a high-pressure line, which spewed hydraulic fluid on the floor.
 Ignited by sparks from a nearby welder, the resulting fire consumed most of the oxygen in the space, suffocating the workers.

 The squadron operated nine missile sites: